enqueuer-land/enqueuer/docs/README.md

 ##### events

 Available events are described [here](#event).
-A `this` object is available to access and change subscription attributes.
+A "'this'" object is available to access and change subscription attributes.

     onInit:
       script: this.avoid = false;